Mardotquis/world-countries-data/README.md

 # World Countries Data Project

-Welcome to my World Countries Data Project for Ognomy 👋🏾
+Welcome to my World Countries Data Project for Ognomy 👋🏾.
+Project is hosted at: https://incredible-belekoy-5f6927.netlify.app/

 This project is written in React while utilizing [Taildwind CSS](https://tailwindcss.com/) and [Fuse.js](https://fusejs.io/) under the hood.